dwavesystems/dwave-ocean-sdk/docs/concepts/samplers.rst

 A composed sampler includes at least one sampler and possibly many composites.

-Examples of composites are :class:`~dwave.system.composites.EmbeddingComposite()`, used in the example above, and :class:`~dwave.system.composites.VirtualGraphComposite()`, both of which handle the mapping known as :term:`minor-embedding`.
+Examples of composites are :class:`~dwave.system.composites.EmbeddingComposite()`, which handle the mapping known as :term:`minor-embedding`, and :class:`~dimod.reference.composites.roofduality.RoofDualityComposite()`, which uses `roof duality <https://en.wikipedia.org/wiki/Pseudo-Boolean_function>`_ to assign some variables as a pre-processing step before submitting the problem for sampling.

 The use of samplers in solving problems is described in the following documentation: